observant/oada-client/API.md

 Responds to HTTP GET request.
 Returns list of available sensors.

-This request accepts optional parameter `portfolioId`.
+This request accepts optional parameter `portfolio`.
 If provided returned list is filtered using given Portfolio ID.
-Example request URL with optional portfolio ID `/api/bookmarks/sensors?portfolioId=portfolio-1`.
+Example request URL with optional portfolio ID `/api/bookmarks/sensors?portfolio=portfolio-1`.
-List of valid portfolio ID-s can be obtained from Portfolios endpoint.
+List of valid portfolio IDs can be obtained from Portfolios endpoint.

 Response example
 ```javascript